-With the new individual coverage health reimbursement arrangement (ICHRA) scheduled to become available in early 2020, you might be wondering if the ICHRA satisfies the employer mandate.
+If you're looking to offer an individual coverage health reimbursement arrangement (ICHRA), you might be wondering if it satisfies the Affordable Care Act's employer mandate.

 What is the employer mandate?

 First, let’s dive into what the employer mandate is and who it affects.

 Under the Affordable Care Act’s employer shared responsibility provision (ESRP), employers with an average of 50 or more full-time equivalent employees (FTEs) during the preceding calendar year are considered applicable large employers, or ALEs.
 They must offer minimum essential coverage (MEC) that's affordable and provides minimum value to at least 95% of full-time employees and their dependents.

 Those provisions are what we call the employer mandate, or sometimes “the pay or play provisions.”

 How is affordability and minimum value defined in terms of the ICHRA?